javaee/jms-spec/pages/JMSListener5.md

 # Flexible JMS MDBs: method annotations (version 5)
 {: .no_toc}

+_This page contains some proposals for JMS 2.1 that were being considered by the expert group before work was halted and JSR 368 withdrawn.
+It is retained here as a historical record and in case it proves useful to a future JMS expert group.
+See also the main [JMS 2.1 page](/jms-spec/pages/JMS21)_

 This page discusses the method annotations on flexible JMS MDBs

-_These proposals supersede [version 1](/jms-spec/pages/JMSListener), [version 2](/jms-spec/pages/JMSListener2), [version 3](/jms-spec/pages/JMSListener3) and [version 4](/jms-spec/pages/JMSListener4)_.
+These proposals supersede [version 1](/jms-spec/pages/JMSListener), [version 2](/jms-spec/pages/JMSListener2), [version 3](/jms-spec/pages/JMSListener3) and [version 4](/jms-spec/pages/JMSListener4).

-_These are the latest proposals that were made before work on JMS 2.1 was halted and JSR 368 withdrawn.
-There are retained here as a historical record and in case they prove useful to a future JMS expert group.
-See also the main [JMS 2.1 page](/jms-spec/pages/JMS21)_
+_These are the latest proposals that were made before work on JMS 2.1 was halted and JSR 368 withdrawn._

 ## Contents
 {: .no_toc}